wmsimien/p2p-api/README.md

 ![Project Image 2](./images/Project_P2P_API-2.png)
 ![Project Image 3](./images/ERD_P2P.png)

-A decision was made to break the project up into phrases for the backend application (API) and the frontend application (Client), as well.
+A decision was made to divide the project up into phases for the backend application (API) and the frontend application (Client), as well.
 There would be a combination of the API and Client applications in each phase.
-The first phase for the API would be creating the models, controllers, repositories, test, and endpoints.
+The first phase for the API would be creating the necessary components and endpoints.

 | Request Type | URL                        | Functionality              |
 |--------------|----------------------------|----------------------------|